Rodis-Infrastructure/Azalea-Archive/README.md

 * `interactionUsage` - Triggered when an interaction is used, whether it is a command, button, modal, or select menu.
 * `infractions` - Triggered when a user is given an infraction.
 * `messages` - Triggered when a message is updated, deleted, or deleted in bulk.
+* `media` - The bot's storage for attachments.
+* `voice` - Triggered when a user joins, leaves, or moves voice channels.
+* `threads` - Triggered when a thread is created, updated, or deleted.

 ```yaml
 logging: